JimmyWu7/BullsParkingFinder/README.md

 # <img src="assets/BullsParkingImage.svg" width="60" /> Bulls Parking Finder

 Welcome to **Bulls Parking Finder**, a platform for finding available parking spots quickly and easily at UB campus!
-(Private class repo due to credentials)
+(Private class repo due to credentials, pushed **ONLY** frontend design)

 The following demo videos and screenshots will guide you through the key features of the website that I have designed.